GeOdette/snippy/README.md

 ## Looking at variants in detail with `snippy-vcf_report`

-If you prompt the workflow to generate a report,you will get a snippy-vcf_report.txt that looks like below:
+If you prompt the workflow to generate a report,you will get a snps.report.txt that looks like below:
 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >LBB_contig000001:10332 snp A=>T DP=7 Q=66.3052 [7]